wp-pro-club/worker/readme.txt

 = How much do premium ManageWP features cost? =

-Our pricing is highly flexible.
-We don't charge anything upfront, and the usage is calculated on a per-website, per-addon basis.
-Like Amazon Web Services.
+Our pricing is highly flexible, we don't charge anything upfront.
+The usage is calculated on a per-website, per-addon basis, like Amazon Web Services.
 Check out our [pricing page](https://managewp.com/pricing "ManageWP pricing page") for more info.

 = Is ManageWP secure? =